 6. Staying in the circle

 People who are seeing each other often hang out in the same circle.
-After a break-up I have seen some people make the extra effort to stick to the same circle so that they could keep a tab on the ex while bumping into them at parties, birthdays and at the nightclub.
-I know a friend, who would call up the party host to ensure he got an invitation to the same party as his ex.
+I have seen some people make the extra effort to stick to the same circle even after the relationship is over just so that they could keep a tab on their ex.
+They also see it as a great way to keep in touch with exes, bumping into them at parties, birthdays and nightclubs.
+If there was a handbook on what not to do after a breakup, such behavior would top the list.

-This is an extreme step but a friend took it.
-She hacked into her boyfriend’s email inbox and discovered that he was already with someone else.
-She took printouts of the intimate email conversations and sent it to all his family members, his colleagues and even bosses.
+This is an extreme step but a friend didn’t shy away from it.
+She hacked into her boyfriend’s email and discovered that he was already with someone else.
+She took printouts of the intimate email conversations and sent them to all his family members, colleagues and even bosses.

 These experiences clearly show the extent of social media stalking and why it can lead to unnecessary unpleasantness between exes.
 Social media does have its perks, but after a tough breakup, you may want to consider taking a hiatus for a little bit.

 Block them!
 Don’t make any fake accounts, or even consider taking a break from social media for a while.
 You need to learn to stay away from your phone till you are completely over your ex.